Nakshatra-Gupta1402/Cricket_Score_Predictor/README.md

 9. Repeat for ODIs:
    - The same steps are repeated for the dataset related to One Day Internationals (ODIs) with slight modifications in data handling and model building.

+MODEL IMPLEMENTATION & WEB APP DEVELOPMENT
+Using Streamlit in python to build a website that takes user input regarding current match, and predict and tell final score using our model with best R-squared score ie XGB.
+Here's a breakdown of what inputs are collected and how they are used in the prediction process:

+User Inputs:
+Batting Team: Selection of the team batting.
+Bowling Team: Selection of the team bowling.
+City: Selection of the city where the match is taking place.
+Current Score: Input of the current score of the batting team.
+Overs Done: Number of overs completed in the match.
+Wickets Out: Number of wickets fallen.
+Runs scored in Last 5 Overs: Runs scored by the batting team in the last 5 overs.

+Session State:
+	The application uses session_state to persist the match type selection (T20s or ODIs).
+This allows users to switch between these match types without losing their other input 	selections.

+Calculations:
+Balls Left: Calculated based on the total overs (either 20 for T20s or 50 for ODIs) minus the overs done, considering the number of balls in an over (6 balls per over).
+Wickets Left: Derived from subtracting the number of wickets out from the total of 10.
+Current Run Rate (CRR): Calculated as the ratio of the current score to the overs completed (current_score / overs).

+DataFrame Creation:
+User inputs are organized into a pandas DataFrame (input_df) to match the format expected by the machine learning model.
+This DataFrame includes:
+    batting_team
+    bowling_team
+    city
+    current_score
+    balls_left
+    wickets_left
+    crr
+    last_five

+Prediction:
+	Depending on the selected match type (T20s or ODIs), the application uses the 	appropriate pre-trained machine learning model (pipe_t20 or pipe_odi) to predict the 	score.
+	The input DataFrame (input_df) is fed into the selected model (pipe_t20 or pipe_odi) 	to obtain the predicted score.

+Displaying Results:
+	The predicted score is then displayed using Streamlit's interface as a header, showing 	the estimated score based on the user's inputs and the trained machine learning model.

+Here we have predicted the score of India after 38th over of India vs New Zealand ODI W.C. semi-final held in Mumbai.
+And according to our model Predicted Score Came out to be :
+380 Runs

+And according to ESPNcricinfo website the predicted score after 38th over was 375 Runs

+Where actually India scored 397 runs, so we can say that our model was more close to the actual score than ESPN’s.

+CONCLUSION & FUTURE SCOPE

+Conclusion

+Selecting the optimal cricket team significantly impacts its success.
+This study aims to analyze T20 and ODI cricket data to predict team performance.
+Three classification algorithms were compared for accuracy using Jupyter and Anaconda navigator.
+XGBoost emerged as the most dependable classifier, achieving an accuracy rate of 94.3% for T20 and 95.6% for ODI matches.